sjoerdvandommelen/id5415/collections/_id5415/3-2-assignment.md

 ---

-In this assignment we will begin making more *interactive* prototypes, with the use of sensor data, bucket, and some simple data processing.
+In this assignment, we will make our prototype more aware of its context, with the use of sensor data, bucket, and some simple data processing.

 #  Step 1 GPIO and Sensors